 Can High Blood Pressure Cause Kidney Cancer?

-Yes, high blood pressure (hypertension) has been linked to an increased risk of kidney cancer.
-While the exact reason is not fully understood, multiple studies have shown that people with high blood pressure are more likely to develop kidney cancer than those with normal blood pressure.
+High blood pressure, also known as hypertension, has long been associated with an increased risk of kidney cancer.
+Although doctors are still studying the exact reasons for this link, the evidence is strong that people with high blood pressure are more likely to develop kidney cancer than those with normal blood pressure levels.

 Looking for more questions?